6 tips to help keep a cruise line from losing your luggage

 Matt Hochberg

-In all my years of cruising, I haven't lost any luggage from when the bags got on the ship to off the ship, and I think that be in part due to a few important steps I've taken to protect my bags.
+In all my years of cruising, I haven't lost any luggage from when the bags got on the ship to off the ship, and I think that is in part due to a few important steps I've taken to protect my bags.

 Luggage in the terminal waiting to be picked up

 Airlines are notorious for losing luggage, and it does occasionally happen with cruise ships as well.
-Anecdotally, it seems luggage is lost far less on a cruise ship than an airplane, but the risk remains.
+Anecdotally, it seems luggage is lost far less on a cruise ship than on an airplane, but the risk remains.

 In order to better protect yourself against this possibility, I thought of all the things I do to reduce the chance your luggage will go astray in the first place.